Email: Chapter 18, Article 20

 (3) Progress monitoring regarding K-2 screening and 3-8 formative assessments shall be presented to the Legislative Oversight Commission on Education Accountability (LOCEA) after data is collected for the beginning, middle, and end of the school year.

 §18-20-11.
-Video cameras required in certain special education classrooms.
+Video cameras required in certain special education classrooms; audio recording devices required in restroom of a self-contained classroom.

-(a) A county board of education shall ensure placement of video cameras in self-contained classrooms and audio recording devices in the restrooms of self-contained classrooms as defined in state board policy.
+(a) A local educational agency (LEA) shall ensure placement of video cameras in self-contained classrooms and audio recording devices in the restrooms of self-contained classrooms as defined in state board policy.

 (b) As used in this section:

-(1) "Incident" means a raised suspicion by a teacher, aide, parent, or guardian of a child, of bullying, abuse, or neglect of a child or of harm to an employee of a public school by:
+(1) "Incident" means a raised suspicion by a teacher, aide, parent, or guardian of a student, of bullying, abuse, or neglect of a student or of harm to an employee of a public school by:

-(A) An employee of a public school or school district; or
+(A) An employee of a public school or local educational agency (LEA); or

 (B) Another student;